 Repurposing Older Properties

-This redevelopment and demolition of older retail properties in central Tucson has been a good thing.
+This redevelopment and/or scrapping of older retail properties in central Tucson has been a good thing.
 There is too much obsolete retail space in Tucson’s central core.
 Property assemblages have and will continue to take these older, smaller retail spaces off the market and replace them with newer product and stronger retail tenants.
-Larsen Baker revitalized their previously mentioned Circle Plaza Shopping Center at Broadway/Kolb by adding Natural Grocers, a Hooters restaurant and Bealls.
-Amphi Plaza at Ft.
-Lowell and 1st Avenue now has a new Wal-Mart Neighborhood Market.
-We need more of this type of redevelopment throughout the Tucson area as it strengthens the retail market while helping give Tucson a much-needed facelift of its urban core.
+Larsen Baker revitalized their Circle Plaza shopping center at Broadway/Kolb by adding Natural Grocers and are currently building a Hooters restaurant on the east end of Circle Plaza where Play It Again Sports used to be located.
+We need more of this type of re-development throughout the Tucson area.

 The Restaurant Scene

 Expect several new restaurants to open and others to expand in Tucson.
 As previously mentioned, The Longhorn Steakhouse opened their second restaurant at Oracle/Wetmore.
 Look for Cheddar’s after a successful opening at El Con Mall and Raising Cane and Kneader’s to add new sites.
 Sauce and Prep & Pastry are currently under construction on East Grant Road east of Zinburger.
 Scordatos Pizzeria is going into the former Mr. K’s at River Rd./Stone Ave.
 Other new restaurants include, Blake’s Lotaburger, Corner Bakery Cafe and McAllisters Deli.
 The fast-baked pizza restaurants will continue to look for new sites.